Your expert guide to spending 1 day in Málaga

 view of an empty Malaga beach with town and hills in distance

-My personal opinion is that the beaches in Malaga, despite the fame of the Costa del Sol, really aren’t all that.
+My personal opinion is that the beaches in Málaga, despite the fame of the Costa del Sol, really aren’t the best beaches in the region.
 Sure, they’re on the Mediterranean Sea but there are plenty of far better beaches in Spain, including those just nearby.

-⭐️ Visit Marbella, Mijas and Puerto Banús – this tour takes in the white village of Mijas as well as two of Spain’s most exclusive beaches – Marbella and the luxury port of Puerto Banús for shopping and celeb spotting.
+⭐️ MexicoCassie recommended tour to Marbella, Mijas and Puerto Banús – this tour takes in the white village of Mijas as well as two of Spain’s most exclusive beaches – Marbella and the luxury port of Puerto Banús for shopping and celeb spotting.
 Full 8 hr day tour.

-⭐️ Visit beach town of Nerja and the mountain town of Frigiliana – discover more about the region’s Moorish past in Frigiliana before exploring the gorgeous beach town and Nerja and its Balcon de Europa (on a clear day it’s possible to see Africa from here).
+⭐️ MexicoCassie recommended tour to Nerja and the mountain town of Frigiliana – discover more about the region’s Moorish past in Frigiliana before exploring the gorgeous beach town and Nerja and its Balcon de Europa (on a clear day it’s possible to see Africa from here).
 Full 8 hr day tour.

-The two most accessible beaches in Malaga are:
+If you’re not interested in tours then the two most accessible beaches in Málaga are:

 Playa de la Caleta (Caleta Beach)

-If you’re going to spend the day strolling around Malaga, I absolutely recommend heading down to the beach for a meal or a drink at a chiringuito (beachside restaurant) but if you are looking for a beach day, there are more gorgeous options.
+➕ If you’re going to spend the day strolling around Málaga, I recommend heading down to the beach for a meal or a drink at a chiringuito (beachside restaurant).

 ➡️ The beaches in the Andaluz provinces of Huelva or Cádiz are some of the finest I have ever seen in Europe.